MetaSys-LISBP/PhysioFit/docs/FAQ.rst

 What units should be provided?
 ------------------------------

-Any units can be provided to PhysioFit 2.0, as long as they are consistent within the experiment time-frame and each variable (metabolite or biomass concentrations).
-It is however recommended to use the unit that is as close to unity as possible (e.g. 3mM instead of 3e03 µM).
+Any units can be provided to PhysioFit 2.0.
+It is however recommended to use the unit that is as close to unity as possible (e.g. 3 mM instead of 3e3 µM).
+Of note, units of the extimated fluxes depend on units of time and metabolites and biomass concentrations
+(see below).

 What are the flux units?
 ------------------------